 Of the game mechanics that alter between games, very little interesting work is done with co-operation or Partial Observability (PO).
 The research that follows aims to tackle some of the challenges faced when varying PO as well as directly researching the effect of PO on game enjoyment and difficulty.
 PO games are a challenge for creating competent AI.
 If better AI techniques are found, it may prove less risky to create games with more interesting uses of the PO mechanic.

-Piers recently graduated from the University of Essex with an MSc in Computer Science.
+Piers graduated from the University of Essex with an MSc in Computer Science.
 His interests lie in the field of Artificial Intelligence and in particular Multi-Agent Systems.

 Home institution: Essex

 Once you have identified your potential supervisor, we would encourage you to contact them to discuss your research proposal.Learn More